 As an event funded by donations and registration fees only, we have limited resources at our disposal.
 We aim to make a contribution towards travel expenses for presenters but this may not completely cover the costs incurred.

 The “Big Ideas for Big Data in Drug Discovery” meeting is organised by the Molecular Graphics and Modelling Society (MGMS).
-Representatives of Vertex are involved in selected activities of this charity on a voluntary basis, and support organization of this conference.

 The Molecular Graphics and Modelling Society (MGMS) was formed in 1981 to bring together scientists working in different fields of study (such as chemistry, physics, biology, mathematics and computer science) who have a common interest in molecular modelling and graphics.
 The MGMS is a charity run by volunteers (both from academia and industry) who also have a keen interest in the subject.
 The society’s core activities involve the organising of conferences relevant to its community, as well as developing and encouraging scientists at the start of their careers.
 Anyone with an interest in the subject field can join, and members receive discounts on conference/courses that are organised by the society.